Skip to content

 Document Intelligence product demo showing a bulk review of assignment and change of control clauses.

-This scenario is not a lawyer’s dream while buried in paperwork.
+This scenario is no longer a lawyer’s dream while buried in paperwork.
 It’s now a working reality for a growing number of firms using Document Intelligence.

 For so many others, this remains a grueling job that requires going through every single contract, looking for the provision, then copying and pasting the relevant language into a summary document (which they will later have to clean up and organize).